-Lettuce can be planted once soil temperatures are above 40˚F but tend to germinate best at 55˚F to 65˚F. Direct sow in early spring after danger of heavy frost is past, and the ground has dried.
+You can plant lettuce once the soil temperature exceeds 40˚F, but seeds germinate best at 55 to 65˚F. Therefore, direct sow in early spring after the danger of heavy frost is past, and the ground has dried.

-Lettuce seeds are small and can be difficult to space out correctly.
-You can broadcast sow the seeds on the surface of the soil, cover with a light layer of potting mix on top, and then thin later.
-Or consider creating homemade seed mats to space the seeds evenly, and eliminate thinning later.
+Lettuce seeds are tiny and can be difficult to space out correctly.
+You can broadcast sow the seeds on the soil’s surface, cover them with a light layer of potting mix, and then thin the plants later.
+Or consider creating homemade seed mats to space the seeds evenly and eliminate thinning later.

 How to Care for the Plants

-Lettuce’s roots are shallow, so make sure your plants receive consistent water either by rain or hand watering.
-Check the soil moisture twice a week by poking your finger in about 1-inch deep.
+Lettuce’s roots are shallow, so make sure your plants receive consistent water, either by rain or hand watering.
+Check the soil moisture twice a week by poking your finger about 1-inch deep.
 If the soil is dry, give your plants a good watering.

 Maintaining an even level of moisture is very important when it comes to growing lettuce.
-You want to make sure your soil is consistently moist, but not soaking with water.
-Keeping your soil moist helps maintain a cool temperature, prevent bolting, as well as preserving the quality of the foliage.
+You want to ensure your soil is consistently moist but not soaked with water.
+Keeping your soil moist helps maintain a cool temperature, prevent bolting, and preserve the quality of the foliage.